DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/assert.md

 ![Synchronous Functional Testing](../../../images/assertions/synchronous-testing.png)

 Functional tests are asynchronous on the web.
-This means that we cannot get the expected changes immediately after an end user's actions.
+This means that we cannot get the expected changes immediately after a user's actions.
-For example, it can take time for the tested page to send a request to the server for the required data, or an end user's action launches an animation after which the page reaches its final state.
+For example, it can take time for the tested page to send a request to the server for the required data or a user's action to invoke an animation after which the page reaches its final state.
 All these intervals cannot be pre-calculated because they depend on various factors: computer performance, network connection speed, etc. In this case, if we perform assertions immediately after the test action, we can get an inconclusive result.